akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 ## The Bigger Picture

-NanoVLM-Lab is more than a training framework.
-It's a statement: **efficiency matters, and small models deserve the same attention and tooling as large ones.**
+NanoVLM-Lab is more than a training framework—it's a belief that **efficiency matters, and small models deserve the same attention and tooling as large ones.**

-I believe the next wave of ML innovation won't come from scaling up, but from getting smarter about how we train and deploy models.
-It will come from researchers who can iterate quickly on limited hardware.
-It will come from practitioners who need to deploy models on edge devices.
-It will come from the community that believes in building practical, accessible AI.
+The next wave of ML innovation won't come from scaling up, but from getting smarter about how we train and deploy models.
+This is where researchers with limited hardware can iterate quickly, where practitioners can build for edge devices, and where the community can focus on practical, accessible AI.

+Of course, frameworks like Unsloth and LLaMA Factory are excellent alternatives with their own strengths.
+But NanoVLM-Lab is specifically designed to explore how far we can push small-scale models—to understand their true potential and build a community around efficient, accessible training.

-If you're one of those people, NanoVLM-Lab is for you.
+If that resonates with you, NanoVLM-Lab is built for you.

 ---